kct2020/goutpal-com-skeleventy/site/allopurinol/index.md

 <h2 id="next">Your Allopurinol</h2>
 As you can see, I'm reorganizing, reviewing, and republishing lots of allopurinol articles.
 Because allopurinol affects almost every gout sufferer.
 Even if you don't take it.

 As a minimum, you should learn the "rules" about allopurinol planning, prescribing, and monitoring.
 Because most rules apply to all uric acid treatment.
-So allopurinol-takers need to choose the right options for their personal gout plan.
-Meanwhile gout sufferers choosing alternatives to allopurinol must make similar choices for their selected treatment.
+So, allopurinol-takers need to choose the right options for their personal gout plan.
+Meanwhile, gout sufferers deciding alternatives to allopurinol must make similar choices for their selected treatment.
 But all gout sufferers need to discuss those options with their professional health advisers.
 For example, if you are following any gout diet plan, you must monitor uric acid changes in response to eating pattern changes.
-Also, you have to discuss starting gout diet with a dietitian or other health professional.
+Also, you have to discuss starting your gout diet with a dietitian or other health professional.
 Then you have to adjust your uric acid targets as you progress through debulking to maintenance phase.

 Importantly, most gout sufferers mix their favorite aspects of drugs, diet, and complementary medicine.
 So you might aim for lower allopurinol dosing in conjunction with diet changes and supplements.
 But you must ensure that these work in harmony by discussing your approach with qualified advisers.